Have you ever observed your state of mind immediately before you seek advice?

 In fact, no one else can advise you on how you should solve the problem you’re in (though they can offer their experiences & opinions, which could be helpful, as outlined above).
 It is only YOU who have to solve them.
 You may seek help from others by asking, “If you were me, what would you have done to deal with this particular problem?”

-OK, got it but what to do if I get so many advice requests?
+OK, got it but what to do if I get a lot of requests for advice?

 I do not give them any advice.